jpmckeown/pitch-sorted/notes/diary-notes.md

 ## 11 August
 D+ timer mode expiry
 + Reality is aiming so a stack on fence unlikely more than 2
++ action points? hat cost 1 to move continously (not per pixel)
++ can action be refreshed within level?
++ keep Send strictly vertical
++ telemetry for scores

 ## 12 August
 + Youtuber critic is a playtester
 + Telemetry anonymous eg paths, score
++ when in lorry make sheep vanish
++ if onFence wander X axis only?

 ## 13 August
 + conveyor art placeholder double chevron
 D+ next X & Y
 + LI send itch link to exFalmouth Lecturer who tried save Boxer in AF
++ sheep state some are just locations

 ## 14 August
 + Help button I'm stuck